openSUSE/geekodoc/geekodoc/rng/README.md

 There are two incarnations of the SUSE schema:

-* `geekodoc5.rnc`
+* `geekodoc-v1.rnc`, `geekodoc-v2.rnc`
-   This is the main file where development is taking place.
-This file depends on `docbookxi.rnc` (version 5.1).
-It doesn't work without this file.
+   These are the main files where development is taking place.
+   GeekoDoc v1 depends on `docbookxi.rnc` (version 5.1) whereas for
+   GeekoDoc v2 it depends on `dbitsxi.rnc` (version 5.2).
+   Don't use this in a production environment.

-* `geekodoc5-flat.rnc`
+* `geekodoc-v1-flat.rnc`, `geekodoc-v2-flat.rnc`
-   This file is generated.
-It doesn't contain any dependency to DocBook 5.1 anymore.
-If you need a file which is self-contained, use this.
+   These files are (auto-)generated.
+It doesn't contain any dependencies to DocBook 5.x anymore.
+   Use this when writing your documents.

 The schema itself is delivered both as RNC (compact RELAX NG) and as RNG (XML).